About Building Schools for Africa (BSFA)

 Nick Hayward retired having successfully run a business with his wife Nicky for 25 years.

 Nick worked with a number of schools and training companies to enable young students, particularly those with special needs, to take part in Modern Apprenticeship schemes.
 He has also been a trustee of the Isle of Wight Youth Trust and was appointed High Sherrif of the Isle of Wight for 2012/13.
 Nick is our Treasurer, and is supported in his work for BSFA by Nicky Hayward, who was also one of the founding trustees.

 Judith has been a GP on the Isle of Wight for 25 years.
-She has been a supporter of Building Schools for Africa since its beginning and, now that her workload is reducing, hopes to travel to Cameroon to see the work of SHUMAS at first hand.
+She has been a supporter of Building Schools for Africa since its beginning and recently travelled to Cameroon to see the work of SHUMAS at first hand.

 Judith has served on numerous committees and has been a trustee of the Youth Trust on the Isle of Wight.

 Steven is the director of a design agency with over 10 years experience of working in product development and new manufacturing techniques.
-Steven is helping to improve access to IT and other tools for learning within our schools.
+Steven has helped to improve access our to IT and produces our regular newsletter.
 He became involved in BSFA having travelled to Cameroon to document and promote the work and progress of Building Schools for Africa.

 Stuart has lived on the Isle of Wight for 10 years and, having originally studied Marine Biology, he has subsequently worked on a number of international sailing projects, including the 2012 Olympics.
 He is currently employed at the Ellen MacArthur Foundation.

 Stuart says that BSFA’s effective sustainable development model, its significant positive impact on the communities it helps and the fact that every penny donated goes to the construction of new classrooms is what motivated him to get involved.